panaverse/panaverse.github.io/README.md

 ### Assignment 3:

-Build a 3D Donut using Blender as shown in the video tutorials.
+Build a 3D Donut using Blender as shown in these [video tutorials](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD).

 ## Creator Economy of the Metaverse